Code-Institute-Submissions/Trading/README.md

 connection variables for use with deployment.
 The Alpha Vantage API key must be stored within the Heroku config variables for successful deployment on Heroku.

+To successfully deploy the site a user will need to create their own instance of env2.py and input the relevant mongodb variables such as db name and password, also including the relevant Heroku variables such as IP & PORT.
+The API key is stored on Heroku also and within the env.py file.

 - Data-Planner : (https://github.com/Karlitoyo/Trading)